-Matt Michalewicz, Chief Executive Officer
+Matt Michalewicz, Co-CEO

 Matt Michalewicz has more than 20 years of experience in starting and running high-growth tech companies, especially in the areas of machine learning, predictive analytics, and decision optimisation.
 He is currently the CEO of Complexica, a provider of Artificial Intelligence software for optimising sales, marketing, & supply chain activities, and a director of several companies, including Prophecy International (ASX: PRO).
 He is also the author of several books, including Life in Half a Second, Winning Credibility, Puzzle-Based Learning, Adaptive Business Intelligence, and The Rise of Artificial Intelligence.